sangeetds/sangeetds.github.io/_posts/2021-05-12-restful-apis-with-kotlin-and-ktor.md

 <code data-gist-id="11bedc62984605ed090f22f731051fd0" data-gist-hide-line-numbers="true">/code>

-Let's rerun our server and check the results in a browser.
+Rerun our server and check the results in a browser.
 Open any browser and go to `localhost:8080`.
 What do you see?
 No need to refresh your browser; you wouldn't see anything there.

 Why do we see nothing on our screen?
 If you go back to your IDE/console you will see that ktor has thrown an exception starting like this: